-Argentina is one of the largest countries in South America, as well as one of the most visited, welcoming on average 7 million tourists a year under normal conditions.
+Argentina is one of the largest countries in South America, as well as one of the most visited, welcoming an average of 7 million tourists a year.

 It’s a country with incredibly varied landscapes, from the Andes mountains in the west to frozen Antarctic landscapes in the south.
 From the vineyards of Mendoza, San Juan, and La Rioja to the bustling metropolises of Buenos Aires, Cordoba, and Rosario…Argentina has it all!

-My partner is Argentinian and I come regularly to the country to visit his family and friends.
-Each time I try and visit some new destinations, just because there so much to see it would be impossible to do it all at once.
+My husband is Argentinian and I come regularly to the country to visit his family and friends.
+Each time I try and visit some new destinations, just because there’s so much to see it would be impossible to do it all at once!

 Buenos Aires